 3. Check whether another visa route fits.

-If you cannot use a selectable eVisa entry point, look at the official visa options for that port before you travel.
-The eVisa form status and the actual border operation are separate checks.
+If you cannot use an eVisa entry point that the official list marks Yes, look at the official visa options for that crossing before you travel. eVisa entry support and the actual border operation are separate checks.

 eVisa Entry Point Is Not The Same As Border Status

-A selectable eVisa port means the online form currently allows that entry point.
+A port marked Yes for eVisa entry means the official list currently supports eVisa entry there.
 It does not prove the road is operating normally on your exact travel date.

 - border layer: is this crossing operating for foreign travelers today?